Warrenton town manager clarifies questions around Amazon-related emails

-Town of Warrenton Interim Town Manager Christopher Martino released a press release Friday morning to clarify details about 3,142 town emails that were withheld after recent Virginia Freedom of Information Act requests were filed by the group Citizens for Fauquier County.
+Town of Warrenton Interim Town Manager Christopher Martino released a press release Feb.
+17 to clarify details about 3,142 town emails that were withheld after recent Virginia Freedom of Information Act requests were filed by the group Citizens for Fauquier County.

 The question of the emails and why they were not released was brought up repeatedly — by town council members and by residents — during a Feb.
 14 to 15 public hearing about Amazon’s proposal to build a data center on a 42-acre, industrial-zoned property in Warrenton.